 Much the same way that automation can be a liberating force from repetitive, mind-numbing tasks, low-code development takes the pressure of everyday applications off of professional developers and frees them up to be true innovators.

 - What type of product or application are you hoping to create?
 Some organizations lean into no-code tools to enable digital transformation.
 Others are simply looking to create a single workflow tool.
-The platform you choose should meet the level of flexibility, scalability, and control you ultimately need to meet your business objectives.
+The platform you choose should meet the level of flexibility, scalability, and functionality that you ultimately need to meet your business objectives.

 - What data or content will be used with the application?
 This question is important for a few reasons.
 First, the way you use the app you’re hoping to create will fundamentally determine the platform you create it with.
 You also need to consider how your data and content will be protected by that platform’s security measures.